Haivision/srt-rfc/draft-sharabayko-mops-srt.md

 packet exchange.

 RTT Variance: 32 bits.
-: The variance of the RTT estimation, in microseconds.
+: The variance of the RTT estimate, in microseconds.

 Available Buffer Size: 32 bits.
 : Available size of the receiver's buffer, in packets.